muehlemann-popp/agentic-ai-coding-workshop/teachers_docs/initial_instructions.md

 - **Portfolio View**: Users can see their holdings, including purchase price, current value, and profit/loss.
 - **Monitor & Trade**: Users can watch price movements and decide when to buy more or sell for profit.
 - **Needs to work on Small Screens**: It should be no more than 900px wide.
+- **Modern Design**: Implement a fancy dark mode design.
+The attached sketch is just a suggestion.

 ## Technical Specifications
 - **Framework**: Next.js (full-stack)